AppImageCommunity/awesome-appimage/README.md

 ### Deployment tools for .NET Core (Mono) applications

 - [.NET Core AppImage example](https://github.com/ppy/osu-deploy/blob/697a49e9602502a2b7a899c0dff5383f6512d5d2/Program.cs#L207-L243) - Example of how to deploy .NET Core (Mono) applications as an AppImage using `dotnet publish -f netcoreapp3.1 -r linux-x64` from within a `.cs` program.
+- [Publish-AppImage for .NET](https://github.com/kuiperzone/Publish-AppImage) - Calls dotnet publish on your project or solution and packages the output as an AppImage file (or zip) with a single command.

 ### Deployment tools for Flash applications